 Considerations When Using PVC in Injection Molding

-Injection molding manufacturers that work with PVC should have a good ventilation process as its use can lead to the effusion of toxic chlorine gas.
+Injection molding manufacturers, like rapiddirect.com, that work with PVC should have a good ventilation process as its use can lead to the outflow of toxic chlorine gas.
 Also, corrosive tools should be employed when working with PVC

-Nylon plastic (PA) is a synthetic thermoplastic polymer and known for its versatility, durability, flexibility, and affordability
+Nylon plastic (PA) is a synthetic thermoplastic polymer known for its versatility, durability, flexibility, and affordability.

 Benefits of Using PA in Custom Injection Molding

 PA use in custom injection molding is a result of its many benefits.
 Below are a few that can make you select it as the right method

 - There are many types of PA you could choose from

 - PA has high strength and high-temperature strength

 - It is chemically resistant, except to strong acids and bases.